Ireland Visa Processing Times: What to Expect in 2026

 - Completeness of your documents β Missing documents are the most common reason for delays.
 The embassy will write to you requesting additional information, which can add weeks to the timeline.

-- Application volume β Processing times tend to lengthen before major holidays and during peak travel seasons (JuneβAugust and December).
-The embassy handles a high volume of applications from India.
+- Application volume β Processing times tend to lengthen before major holidays and during peak travel seasons (JuneβAugust and December), and vary by how many applications a given office handles.

 - Visa category complexity β Family reunification and long-stay visas require more scrutiny than short-stay tourist applications.